-Two (2) sets of Operation and Maintenance (O&M) instructions written for the specific Project shall be provided to the University at the final inspection per the CO-7, §49 for Health System projects.
-Only One (1) set of O&M instructions are required for Academic projects.
+Four (4) sets of Operation and Maintenance (O&M) instructions written for the specific Project shall be provided to the University at the final inspection per the CO-7, §49.
 Note that this requirement should be listed in the Specifications.
 This shall consist of a compiled document prepared by the A/E team for the Project and generally include the operation and control sequencing narrative, the control diagrams, an equipment chart indicating periodic maintenance requirements, and the O&M Manuals for the equipment.
 All systems needing regular maintenance or requiring adjustments must be covered.
 The schedule for required minor and major maintenance must be included.
 Relevant design criteria and assumptions needed to understand the operation of the systems will be furnished in narrative form including the control systems settings.
-Concept of operation manuals which provide the data by reference to Drawings and Specifications, shall be provided to the University at the time of final acceptance of the Project.
+Concept of operation manuals which provide the data by reference to Drawings and Specifications and manufacturers are not acceptable.
+The document, along with the Record Drawings & Specifications, shall be provided to the University at the time of final acceptance of the Project.

-180 History: July 21, 2008, added the last sentence of the Section; Revision V, added requirement to complete close out at end of warranty period.
+History: July 21, 2008, added the last sentence of the Section; Revision V, added requirement to complete close out at end of warranty period.